-(thou art) the transporter (beyond sin); thou art mighty; thou art wealth; thou art manifold, and everywhere diffused.
+12. When, well-cherished AGN1, thou art (the giver of) excellent food: in thy desirable and delightful hues, beauties (abound): thou (art) food: (thou art) the transporter (beyond sin); thou art mighty; thou art wealth; thou art manifold, and everywhere diffused.

-- 13. The A'DITYAS have made thee, AGNI, their mouth; the pure (deities) have made thee, KAVI, their tongue: the (gods), the givers of wealth, depend upon thee at sacrifices; they eat the offered oblation through thee: - 14.
-All the benignant immortal gods eat the offered oblation through thee, as their mouth: mortals taste the flavour (of all viands) through thee: thou art born pure, the embryo of plants.^a - 15.
-Thou art associated, Agni, by thy vigour, with those (gods): divine, well-born Agni, thou exceedest (them in strength); for the (sacrificial) food that is here prepared is, by thy power, subsequently diffused through both regions, heaven and earth. - 16.
-The pious are they who present, as a gift, to the reciters of thy praises, an excellent cow and an excellent horse: do thou, Agni, lead both us and them to the best of abodes, (or heaven), that we and our worthy descendants may repeat the solemn prayer to thee at the sacrifice.
+13. The ADITYAS have made thee, AGNI, their mouth; the pure (deities) have made thee, KAVI, their tongue: the (gods), the givers of wealth, depend upon thee at sacrifices; they eat the offered oblation through thee.

+14. All the benignant immortal gods eat the offered oblation through thee, as their mouth: mortals taste the flavour (of all viands) through thee: thou art born pure, the embryo of plants.

+15. Thou art associated, AGNI, by thy vigour, with those (gods): divine, well-born AGNI, thou exceedest (them in strength); for the (sacrificial) food that is here prepared is, by thy power, subsequently diffused through both regions, heaven and earth.

+16. The pious are they who present, as a gift, to the reciters of thy praises, an excellent cow and an excellent horse : do thou, AGNI, lead both us and them to the best of abodes, (or heaven), that we and our worthy descendants may repeat the solemn prayer to thee at the sacrifice.
-a Corn and other grains ripen by the heat of the sun or fire; the text has śuchi, pure; but Śuyańa's copy must have had in its place vasu, which he explains as usual, being the abode of all; sarveśham nivásabhútuh san.

-SÚKTA II.